 It’s more than just which trees to cut – forest certification also accounts for the social and economic well-being of workers and local communities.

 ► Read more why the forestry industry needs to minimize its environmental impact

 WWF has worked with timber companies, smallholders and communities around the world for decades, to help transform their practices in such a way that they can operate with reduced impacts on forests, wildlife and communities.
 Credible certification through the Forest Stewardship Council, co-established by WWF in 1993, was instrumental to make this happen.

 2020: 25% of global timber production is sourced from responsibly managed and/or credibly certified sources (e.g. FSC)

-of global timber production is FSC certified (Based on data avaliable as of January 2014)
+of global timber production is FSC certified (Based on data available as of February 2015)

 Certification will only protect forests if the system is credible.
 Otherwise it’s just a green label.